ueberdosis/hocuspocus/docs/contributing.md

 ## How to include local hocuspocus packages in your development project

 If you want to include a local hocuspocus package in your project, you'll need to follow the following steps.
-I have tried using `npm link`, but havent managed to make it work reliably because of duplicated yjs imports.
+I have tried using `npm link`, but haven't managed to make it work reliably because of duplicated yjs imports.
 The following is the only way I made it work:

 Execute the following command in this (hocupsocus) repo to compile the sources: